 - Joint inflammation or hip muscle spasms, which may cause fluid accumulation in the hip joint

 - Limping or the inability to walk comfortably on the affected side

 - Inability to bend or rotate the hip

 - Soreness and the feeling of the hip throbbing while sleeping or resting

 - Fever, redness, and warmth—which are signs of infection

 If you are experiencing any of the symptoms above, you may have a hip condition, such as hip osteoarthritis, hip bursitis, hip arthritis, or an injury like a fractured hip, dislocated hip, hip flexor injury, or labral tear.

-At Vero Orthopaedics & Neurology, we understand that pain in the hip can make everyday tasks difficult.
+At Vero Orthopaedics, we understand that pain in the hip can make everyday tasks difficult.

-To consult with a hip doctor at Vero Orthopaedics & Neurology, please schedule an appointment online or call (772) 569-2330.
+To consult with a hip doctor at Vero Orthopaedics, please schedule an appointment online or call (772) 569-2330.

-Our hip doctors and surgeons at Vero Orthopaedics & Neurology have completed additional training specifically in the hip.
-With this advanced training, Dr. Jason Stack, Dr. Guy Hickman, Jr., Dr. John Peden, Dr. Kent Smillie, Dr. Seth Coren, and Dr. Barry Garcia have the experience and expertise to assess, diagnose, and treat your hip injury or condition individually to your needs.
+Our hip doctors and surgeons at Vero Orthopaedics have completed additional training specifically in the hip.
+With this advanced training, Dr. Jason Stack, Dr. Alfredo Arrojas, Dr. Daniel Plessl, Dr. John Peden, Dr. Seth Coren, Dr. Barry Garcia, Dr. William Kane, and Dr. Aaron Howell have the experience and expertise to assess, diagnose, and treat your hip injury or condition individually to your needs.